 A copy of a program or data file.
 As a precaution, you should back up your computer's hard-disk drive on a regular basis.
-Before making a change to the configuration of your computer, you should back up important start-up files, such as autoexec.bat and config.sys for MS-DOS or win.ini and system.ini for the Microsoft® Windows operating system.
+Before making a change to the configuration of your computer, you should back up important start-up files, such as autoexec.bat and config.sys for MS-DOS or win.ini and system.ini for Microsoft Windows.